mobilevoid/hambbs/docs/USAGE.md

 3. Navigate to `http://localhost:5000` in your browser.

 On first launch you can sign up for a new account.
 Forums and posts are stored in a local SQLite database `openbbs.db`.
+Thread owners can promote other users to moderator status by visiting their profile from the thread page.

 ## Command Line Interface